TomasBaubllys/snakeuino/readme.md

 ---

 ### EEPROM layout
-- 0x00 - 1 byte of a magic number that is used for checking whether the data has been corrupted
+- Address: 0x00 - 1 byte of a magic number that is used for checking whether the data has been corrupted
-- 0x01 - 1 byte for the current highscore
+- Address: 0x01 - 1 byte for the current highscore

 ---